- James Monroe Professor of Politics

 - PhD, Yale University, 1989

-Political Economy, Welfare State, Comparative Politics, West European Politics, British and French Politics, Trade Unions and Industrial Relations, Gender and Political Economy.
+Comparative Political Economy, Welfare State, Comparative Politics, West European Politics, Trade Unions and Industrial Relations, Socialism, Left Politics and Parties.

-Comparative Political Economy, Trade Unions and Industrial Relations, Social Democratic and Labor Parties.
+Comparative Political Economy of Advanced Capitalist Societies, Trade Unions and Industrial Relations, Social Democratic, Labor and Left Parties.

 Trajectories of Neoliberal Transformation: European Industrial Relations Since the 1970s [co-author Lucio Baccaro] (New York: Cambridge University Press, 2017).
 262 pages.